 Putting that exaggerated scenario aside and bringing it back to the Mobility industry, one of the most common requests from our customers continues to be, “What are the most common reasons that our end users are contacting Vox Mobile for tech support?”
 A simple answer, providing the customer with exactly what they asked for, would be that 18% of your support requests were for help with email,10% activations, and so on.
 Instead, the Customer Success team approaches this request with a more analytical thought process:

 - Benchmarking – how do these percentages compare with customers with similar use cases?

 - Problem Identification – are the email support requests a result of a loss of email or initial setup?

 - Problem Solving – if there was a sudden loss of email, what caused the issue and what steps were taken to resolve it?

 - Recommendations – what best practice initiatives can we implement to keep the issues from reoccurring in the future?

-As the Business Review has continued to evolve, it’s fast becoming more evident that customers are less interested in seeing endless slides of data and more interested in having a strategic partner that can identify the meaning behind the numbers that leads to the optimal end user experience.
+As the Business Review has continued to evolve, it’s fast becoming more evident that customers are less interested in seeing endless slides of data and more interested in having a strategic partner that can identify the meaning behind the numbers by measuring metrics that leads to the optimal end-user experience.